hapax/hapax.github.io/outreach.md

 #### Outreach

 - *The Hacker's Guide to Physics* (2020).
-A short series of zoom lectures for students in the UBC Physics Circle, cover [dimensional analysis](assets/dim-slides.pdf),
+A short series of zoom lectures for students in the UBC Physics Circle, covering [dimensional analysis](assets/dim-slides.pdf),
 [random walks and collisions](assets/random-slides.pdf), and [Brownian motion](assets/brownian-slides.pdf).
 - *UBC Physics Circle* (2018--20).
 I coordinated the